 And even despite how hard working moms really do work, they are often subjected to discrimination, which is known as the "motherhood penalty."
-In fact, Cornell researchers conducted a study in which they sent fake résumés to hundreds of employers, and they found that mothers were half as likely to be called back by prospective employers.
-And another more recent study found that, while men’s salaries increased more than six percent when they had children, women’s decreased four percent for each child they had.
+Cornell researchers conducted a study in which they sent fake résumés to hundreds of employers, and found that mothers were half as likely to be called back by prospective employers.
+And another more recent study found that while men’s salaries increased more than six percent when they had children, women’s decreased four percent for each child they had.

 For women who do earn more money, however, the grass isn't necessarily any greener.
 Research from childcare provider Bright Horizons suggests that, even as the percentage of female breadwinners increases, women continue to take on the vast majority of household and family-centric duties.
-In fact, household responsibilities for working moms only increase when women are bringing home the primary paycheck.
+In fact, household responsibilities for working moms only increase when women are bringing home the primary paycheck, according to Bright Horizons.
 Breadwinning moms in married households, for example, are three times more likely than breadwinning fathers in married households to be keepers of their children’s schedules, the Bright Horizon's study found.
-They’re three times more likely to volunteer at school.
-And they’re nearly twice as likely to make sure all family responsibilities are handled.
-So it's no surprise that 69 percent of working moms say their responsibilities at home and at work create a hefty mental load — or that 52 percent report burning out due to that mental load.
+They’re three times more likely to volunteer at school, and they’re nearly twice as likely to make sure all family responsibilities are handled.
+So it's no surprise that 69 percent of working moms say their responsibilities at home and at work create a hefty mental load — or that 52 percent report burning out due to that mental load, according to Slate.

 The fact is that more women are working than ever before — and more women are even working past the age of retirement than ever before, too, according to TIME.
 But while women may be gaining representation in the workplace, there seems to be stagnant inequality in their homes.